-11. CONCLUSION
+11. Conclusion

-In this article, we have presented definitions and theorems in order to investigate the problem of emergence and complexity when a population of computable systems is networked.
-In particular, we have investigated conditions that enable the triggering of emergent open-endedness, that is, these conditions trigger an unlimited increase of emergent complexity as the population size goes to infinity.
+In this article, we have presented definitions and theorems in order to investigate the problem of emergence of algorithmic complexity (or information) when a population of computable systems is networked.
+In particular, we have investigated conditions that enable the triggering of emergent open-endedness.
+That is, the conditions that trigger an unlimited increase of emergent complexity as the population size grows toward infinity.

-First, we have introduced the general definition of an algorithmic network \mathfrak{N} .
-This definition relies on a population of systems that runs on an arbitrarily chosen theoretical machine and relies on a multiaspect graph.
-This makes the population of systems to correspond to nodes in the respective multiaspect graph such that edges are communication channels that nodes/systems can use to send and receive information.
+First, we have introduced the general definition of an algorithmic network $\mathfrak{N}$ .
+This definition relies on a population of systems that runs on an arbitrarily chosen theoretical machine and relies on a MultiAspect Graph (MAG).
+This makes the population of systems to correspond to nodes in the respective MultiAspect Graph (MAG) such that edges are communication channels that nodes/systems can use to send and receive information.

-Second, we have defined a particular mathematical model of algorithmic networks \mathfrak{N}{BB} based on the simple imitation of the fittest neighbor: A type of algorithmic network that plays the Busy Beaver imitation game.
+Second, we have defined a particular mathematical model of algorithmic networks $\mathfrak{N}{BB}$ based on the simple imitation of the fittest neighbor: A type of algorithmic network that plays the Busy Beaver imitation game.
 In this model, the randomly generated population of nodes/programs of a universal Turing machine is synchronous and non-halting nodes/programs always return the "worst" fitness/payoff.
 This population is networked by a time-varying graph.
 Hence, topological measures like cover time and temporal diffusion diameter can be promptly well-defined.
 Moreover, we have defined a graph-topological measure of diffusion (the average diffusion density) and the cycle-bounded conditional halting probability.
-These algorithmic networks \mathfrak{N}{BB} can be seen as playing an optimization procedure where the whole is "trying" to increase the average fitness/payoff by diffusing through the network the best randomly generated solution.
+These algorithmic networks $\mathfrak{N}{BB}$ can be seen as playing an optimization procedure where the whole is "trying" to increase the average fitness/payoff by diffusing through the network the best randomly generated solution.

-Furthermore, we have presented the average (or expected) emergent algorithmic complexity of a node/program as the average (or expected) value obtained from the algorithmic complexity of what a node/program can do when running networked minus the algorithmic complexity of what the same node/program can do when running isolated.
-Thus, when this difference goes to infinity as the population size goes to infinity, this configures a phenomenon we have called as the average (or expected) emergent open-endedness, i.e., unlimited emergent complexity happens as an emergent phenomenon that occurs as the population grows.
+Furthermore, we have presented the average (or expected) emergent algorithmic complexity of a node as the average (or expected) value obtained from the algorithmic complexity of what a node can do when running networked minus the algorithmic complexity of what the same node/program can do when running isolated.
+Thus, when this difference goes to infinity as the population size goes to infinity, this configures a phenomenon we have called as the average (or expected) emergent open-endedness.
 This is a phenomenon akin to evolutionary open-endedness, but in the latter unlimited complexity occurs as successive mutations and natural selection apply over time.

-Since our network playing the Busy Beaver imitation game is linked by a timevarying graph, a centrality for dynamic networks is defined for the optimum time instant to trigger average emergent open-endedness in a way that it minimizes the amount of cycles (or communication rounds) needed to do this triggering.
-Moreover, we presented our main theorem proving that there is a lower bound on the expected emergent algorithmic complexity for algorithmic networks \mathfrak{N}{BB} such that it depends on how much larger is the average diffusion density in a given time interval compared to the cycle-bounded conditional halting probability.
+Since our network playing the Busy Beaver imitation game is linked by a timevarying graph, a centrality for dynamic networks is defined for the optimum time instant to trigger expected emergent open-endedness in a way that it minimizes the amount of cycles (or communication rounds) needed to do this triggering.
+Moreover, we presented our main theorem proving that there is a lower bound for the expected emergent algorithmic complexity in algorithmic networks $\mathfrak{N}{BB}$ such that it depends on how much larger is the average diffusion density (in a given time interval) compared to the cycle-bounded conditional halting probability.
 This lower bound also depends on the parameter for which one is calculating the number of cycles.
-In fact, we prove a corollary showing that this parameter can be calculated for example from the cover time, so that our results hold even in the case of spending a computably bigger number of cycles compared to the cover time.
-Furthermore, from this corollary, we proved that there are asymptotic conditions on the increasing power of the cover time as a function of the population size such that they ensure that there is a central time to trigger expected emergent open-endedness.
+In fact, we have proved a corollary showing that this parameter can be calculated for example from the cover time, so that our results hold even in the case of spending a computably larger number of cycles compared to the cover time.
+Furthermore, from this corollary, we have proved that there are asymptotic conditions on the increasing diffusion power of the cover time as a function of the population size such that they ensure that there is a central time to trigger expected emergent open-endedness.